Committees & Councils

 Almost 300 volunteer members from across the country tackle the work of CHBA's eight Standing Committees and Councils.
 In addition, over 30 federal and provincial government departments and agencies, non-profit organizations, private research firms, warranty programs and others lend their expertise on issues affecting the residential construction industry.
-All Committee and Council Chairs also sit on CHBA's Board of Directors, helping to guide our Association's policies and actions.
+Committee and Council Chairs also report to CHBA's Board of Directors, helping to guide our Association's policies and actions.

 Here's a quick guide to CHBA National Committees and Councils.
 You can also read and/or download newsletters and reports.

 Dealing with issues related to codes, building and fire regulations, new technology, research and development priorities and the R-2000 Standard.

 The residential construction industry’s forum to address: skilled labour force development; professionalization of the residential construction industry; course development and delivery; workplace health and safety.

 Members exchange information about local, regional and national market developments and organize CHBA's marketing activities and consumer campaigns.
 As well, members identify topics where new home builders and renovators need marketing information.

 Members include Presidents of the twelve largest local Home Builders' Associations or their representatives.
 Others are welcome to attend.
 Focuses on three priorities: municipal infrastructure investment; local taxes, fees, levies and charges; and how residential development contributes to community prosperity.
 Seeks a coordinated approach to intergovernmental representation at the national, provincial and local levels.